Tour Type

 Breakfast at the hotel, then it's time.
 The transfer to Islamabad International Airport will be arranged based on your flight time.

 Safe travels.
-And if you're already wondering when you can come back, that's normal.
+And if you are already wondering when you can come back, that's normal. :)

 What's Included